Sexual Assault on Adult

 Allegations of sexual assault in Texas are very serious and can result in severe repercussions, even when they are false allegations or accusations.
 For example, if an individual is convicted of this offense, they can face damage to their reputation, public humiliation or embarrassment, jail or prison time, fines, an inability to own or possess a firearm, requirements to register as a sex offender, ineligibility to apply for certain jobs or occupations, and/or a refusal to be admitted into certain graduate school or educational programs.

-Dallas Adult Sexual Assault Information Center
+Dallas Sexual Assault Defense Lawyer

-Sexual Assault on an Adult in Dallas
+- What is Considered Sexual Assault on an Adult?

 According to section 22.011 of the Texas Penal Code, an individual can be charged with sexual assault if they intentionally or knowingly do any of the following: